Manasmalhotra/Spring-Boot/README.md

-# HibernatewithoutSpring
+# JDBC-  Project

-Application with hibernate without springboot
+Application with jdbc